Card counting: History

 American mathematician Edward O. Thorp is the father of card counting.
 His 1962 book, Beat the Dealer, outlines betting and playing strategies for optimal play.
 Although mathematically sound, some of the techniques no longer apply, as casinos took countermeasures (such as no longer dealing with the last card).
 The counting system in Beat the Dealer, the 10-count, is harder to use and less profitable than later systems.
 A history of how counting developed can be seen in David Layton's documentary film The Hot Shoe.

 Before Beat the Dealer, a small number of professional card counters were beating blackjack games in Vegas and elsewhere.
 One was Jess Marcum, who developed the first full-fledged point-count system.
 Another pre-Thorp card counter was professional gambler Joe Bernstein.
 He is described in 1961's I Want To Quit Winners by Reno casino owner Harold Smith as an ace counter feared throughout Nevada.
 And in the 1957 book, Playing Blackjack to Win, Roger Baldwin, Wilbert Cantey, Herbert Maisel, and James McDermott (known as "The Four Horsemen") published the first accurate blackjack basic strategy and a rudimentary card counting system, devised solely with the aid of crude mechanical calculators – what used to be called "adding machines".

-From the early days, some have been succeeded, including Al Francesco, the inventor of blackjack team play and the man who taught Ken Uston how to count cards, and Tommy Hyland, manager of the longest-running blackjack team in history.
-Ken Uston, perhaps the most famous card-counter through his 60 Minutes television appearance and his books, tended to overstate his winnings, as documented by players who worked with him, including Al Francesco and team member Darryl Purpose.

-In the 1970s and 1980s, as computing power grew, more advanced and harder card counting systems came into favor.
-Many card counters agree, however, that a simpler and less advantageous system that can be played flawlessly for hours earns an overall higher return than a more complex system prone to user error.